 Harvey came to La Follette after spending a year with AmeriCorps as a case manager for a housing program in Texas called Caritas of Austin.
 The experience exposed her to the great diversity within the homeless population, from people with disabilities, to people recovering from drug addiction and in need of transitional shelter, to newly homeless families.
 "Because Caritas helps participants to obtain housing and income and to practice good self-care, this year exposed me to a multitude of poverty-fighting organizations, both governmental and nongovernmental," Harvey says.
 "Watching clients interact with these organizations has illuminated the gap between the idealized purpose of policy and its implementation and results."

 The job deepened Harvey's connections to people as she discussed their experiences, fears and plans.
 "I have learned that although there is no generic face of poverty; the desire to be safe, healthy and able to pursue a better life is universal," she says.
-"On the other hand, my experience as a case manager has checked my tendency to idealize the poor and blame lack of assistance alone for poverty."

 However, Harvey's desire to combat social inequality stems from more than a year in AmeriCorps: "I have felt the impact of anti-poverty policy since childhood," she says.
 "I lived in public housing.
 I ate food provided by food stamps, WIC and the free school lunch program.
 I was a first-generation college student, and I supported myself with a combination of education grants and summer work in factories.
 These experiences developed my keen awareness of inequality and fueled my desire to fight it through public policy."